sensboston/tinyopds/README.md

 - **Modern web interface** - fully functional embedded website with beautiful design, responsive layout, and pagination support for large collections
 - **Universal web reader** - unique built-in reader for FB2 and EPUB files accessible through any browser, with functionality comparable to specialized reader apps (themes, font settings, bookmarks)
 - **Revolutionary search** - unique combination of Russian Soundex and intelligent transliteration allows finding "Dostoevsky" by searching "Достоевский" and vice versa, plus typo correction
-- **Dramatic memory reduction** - from 1.6GB to 120-150MB for a 500,000 book library (runs even on Raspberry Pi Zero 2 W with 1GB RAM!)
+- **Dramatic memory reduction** - from 1.6GB to 120-150MB for a 500,000 book library (but for smaller libraries (80000 books), app runs even on Raspberry Pi Zero 2 W with 1GB RAM!)
 - **Smart scanning** - automatic duplicate detection and removal, keeping the best versions
 - **Redesigned HTTP server** - now efficiently handles parallel requests from multiple clients
 - **TinyOPDSCLI** - console version renamed and modernized to current standards
-- **Easy installation** - added GUI installers for Linux and macOS, no command line knowledge required
+- **Easy installation** - CLI now has installer option for Linux and macOS, no command line knowledge required
-- **Multi-language support** - interface localized in 6 languages
+- **Multi-language support** - interface (GUI and embedded website) localized in 6 languages

 ### Real performance metrics: